Bobby Seagull: Broadcasting

 Seagull and Monkman were given their own radio show, Monkman and Seagull's Polymathematic Adventure, in 2017.
 Seagull and Monkman co-hosted their first television series, Monkman & Seagull's Genius Guide to Britain, in 2018.
 In the show, the pair travelled the United Kingdom to identify Britain's technological achievements.
 In 2020 they followed up with Monkman & Seagull's Genius Adventures.

 In 2019 Seagull became an advocate for investment in public libraries, working with the Chartered Institute of Library and Information Professionals (CILIP) to front the 'Libraries Deliver' campaign as a national 'Library Champion'.
 In 2020, Seagull was awarded Honorary Fellowship of CILIP.

 Seagull has appeared on the YouTube channel Football Daily on a number of occasions, specifically in their Stat Wars series.
 He has also participated as a panellist on the BBC Radio 4 discussion programme Any Questions?.

 In 2021, he and quiz expert Frank Paul became the resident "trappers" on the Channel 4 game show The Answer Trap.
 Their role is to create plausible-sounding but wrong answers to questions asked of the contestants, which are hidden among the genuine responses.

 In December 2022 Seagull competed alongside Eric Monkman in BBC's Celebrity Antiques Road Trip.

 In 2023, Seagull was on Pilgrimage: The Road Through Portugal, a BBC Two series following a group of celebrities going on a pilgrimage to Fátima.
 He was the only Roman Catholic pilgrim in the group.

 In April 2023, Seagull appeared on Indian Matchmaking, a Netflix series where people of Indian heritage enlist the help of a matchmaker to find a partner to marry.
 He took part in series five of Celebrity Hunted in 2023, alongside Saffron Barker.

+He was awarded an MBE in the 2026 New Year's Honours list.